 h.
 Excessive/Deficient Energy Deployment Charges and Consequences for Demand Response Resources falling under Section 38.6.1.
 Demand Response Resources will be assessed charges as follows:

 i.
 Excessive/Deficient Energy Deployment Charge.
-Settlement of deviations from Setpoint Instructions is conducted hourly subject to a Tolerance Band as specified in this Section 40.3.4.g.
-A Demand Response Resource shall be charged an Excessive/Deficient Energy Deployment Charge in any Hour for which that Resource’s Actual Energy Injections over the Hour are outside the Demand Response Resource Tolerance Band specified in Section 40.3.4.g.ii.
+Settlement of deviations from Setpoint Instructions is conducted hourly subject to a Tolerance Band as specified in this Section 40.3.4.h.
+A Demand Response Resource shall be charged an Excessive/Deficient Energy Deployment Charge in any Hour for which that Resource’s Actual Energy Injections over the Hour are outside the Demand Response Resource Tolerance Band specified in Section 40.3.4.h.ii.

 ii.
 Demand Response Resource Tolerance Band.
 For Resources under this section, the Tolerance Band will be calculated as follows.
-The upper limit of a Resource’s Tolerance Band, or Excessive Energy Threshold, shall be equal to the maximum of: (1) one hundred and twelve percent (112%) of the hourly Setpoint Instruction, and (2) the sum of the hourly Setpoint Instruction plus four (4) MW.
-The lower limit of a Resource’s Tolerance Band, or Deficient Energy Threshold shall equal the minimum of: (1) eighty-eight percent (88%) of the hourly Setpoint Instruction, and (2) the sum of the hourly Setpoint Instruction minus four (4) MW.
+The upper limit of a Resource’s Tolerance Band, or Excessive Energy Threshold, shall be equal to the maximum of: (1) one hundred and twelve percent (112%) of the hourly Setpoint Instruction, and (2) the sum of the hourly Setpoint Instruction plus one-tenth (0.1) MW.
+The lower limit of a Resource’s Tolerance Band, or Deficient Energy Threshold shall equal the minimum of: (1) eighty-eight percent (88%) of the hourly Setpoint Instruction, and (2) the sum of the hourly Setpoint Instruction minus one-tenth (0.1) MW.